Hirlam/Trac2Markdown.jl/docs/src/PostPP/Verification.md

   },
 ```

-''Example of conditional selection''
+*Example of conditional selection*

  * COND%IND sets the parameters
  * COND%LLIM sets the lower limits
  * COND%ULIM sets the upper limits
  * COND%LOBS T means apply condition on observations, F applies condition on model data
- * COND%ALL_MOD, T means condition is required for ALL models, F for ANY model
+ * `COND%ALL_MOD`, T means condition is required for ALL models, F for ANY model

 All the above mentioned selections can of course be combined in any way you can imagine.